Building Industry Bridges: Computer Scientist Peter Stone Tackles New Role for Sony, While Leading at UT

 In a sign of the highly competitive environment for top talent in the field of artificial intelligence (AI), the Sony Corporation tapped Peter Stone, a faculty member in the College of Natural Sciences at The University of Texas at Austin, to lead Sony AI in the United States.

 Stone, Truchard Foundation Chair in Natural Sciences, will continue to teach and direct Texas Robotics and the Learning Agents Research Group in the Artificial Intelligence Lab at UT Austin, in addition to his role at Sony AI’s U.S. division.
 Stone oversees an inter-college consortium of robotics groups across campus whose external partners include the Austin-based Army Futures Command (AFC).
+He also continues in his role as senior vice president of Sony Corporation of America.

 As the demand for technologies using artificial intelligence booms, giants of industry and the public sector, from Google and Facebook to AFC, are increasingly turning to university researchers for their unique expertise.